backmeupplz/voicy/README.md

 This repository contains the code for one of the most popular bots I've ever built for Telegram — [@voicybot](https://t.me/voicybot).
 Please, feel free to fork, add features and create pull requests so that everybody (over 600 000 chats) can experience the features you've built.

-You can also help by translating the bot to other languages using the strings.txt as a reference.
+You can also help by translating the bot to other languages or fixing some texts in existing languages by modifying the `locales` folder.

 # List of repositories